Minimalist Depression Guide – Four do’s and four don’ts

 And then as you do begin to feel better, you can crank up the activities you do – from distraction to problem solving and life living.

 This is one of my free audios.
 If you listen to it, you will really begin to feel more hopeful and these four Do’s will make so much more sense.
-And then, you can sign up for my Hope and Firefighting audio programme – just four audios, in your own time.
+And then, you can investigate my Overcoming Depression Breakthrough Audio Programme.

 - Don’t go anywhere near doctors

-But if depression is not an illness, then doctors are out of their depth.
+But what if depression is not an illness?
+Then, doctors are out of their depth.
 It will be impossible for them to come up with answers that can be even half way decent.
 And so it has been shown to be.
 We have a depression epidemic underway, unaffected by an explosion in antidepressant medication.
 And now the evidence is emerging of just how ineffective is Cognitive Behavioural Therapy.

 - Don’t talk too much about your problems – especially to traditionally trained counsellors